dotnet/docs/docs/csharp/tuples.md

 > [!NOTE]
 > These examples compute the uncorrected sample standard deviation.
-> The corrected sample standard deviation would formula uses (N-1)
+> The corrected sample standard deviation would formula would divide
-> instead of N for the final division, where N is the sample size.
+> the sum of the squared differences from the mean by (N-1) instead
+> of N, as the `Average` extension method does.
+Consult a statistics
-> Consult a statistics text for more details.
+> text for more details on the differences between these formulas
+> for standard deviation.

 This follows the textbook formula for the standard deviation.
 It produces the correct answer, but it's a very inefficient implementation.
 This